siangernlow/tp/docs/DeveloperGuide.md

 **Rationale**
 Instead of always using the pre-defined rule within VirusTracker, this implementation allows users to customize the number of high risk locations displayed in VirusTracker.
-If the pre-defined rule is in used, users might not be able to view more infected locations beyond the displayed high risk locations that are selected automatically by VirusTracker.
+If the pre-defined rule is in use, users might not be able to view more infected locations beyond the displayed high risk locations that are selected automatically by VirusTracker.

 ##### Aspect: Determining number of high risk locations for infection when user does not specify the number
-In the case when user does not specify the number of high risk locations in the command, the system itself will determine the number of high risk locations using the following rule:
+In the case where user does not specify the number of high risk locations in the command, the system itself will determine the number of high risk locations using the following rule:

 * If number of infected location is larger than 60% of number of total number of location, then the number of high risk